michiosw/secure_vsomeip_modifikation/README.md

 mkdir build
 cd build
 ```
 After successfully moving into the build folder you can now build the program.
-Therefore the IP addresses of the MASTER container needs to found out.
-This can be achieved with the help of:
+Therefore, the IP addresses of the MASTER container is needed.
+This IP can be obtained using this line of code:

 ```bash
 docker inspect container_name